 What is it like to be a counselor at Cho-Yeh?

 Our counselors are what make Cho-Yeh such an incredible place!
 As a counselor you have the opportunity to minister to the 8-15 campers in your cabin through teaching bible studies, leading activities, and sharing experiences at Camp.
 You and your co-counselor will have campers you get to encourage and point to Christ more each day through cultivating their faith, nurturing community, and forging character.
-We use staff training week as an opportunity to equip you to lead your campers well during your time at Camp.
+We use the staff training weeks as an opportunity to equip you to lead your campers well during your time at Camp.

 What happens at staff training?